Indore LS ticket suspense continues, Sumitra Mahajan skips PM event, hints she is ready to contest

 Earlier, Mahajan had denied speaking on re-nomination, but had said that she was working persistently in favour of her party.

 Speculations are rife that the BJP is reconsidering Mahajan's candidature citing 'age factor'.
 She will be turning 76 on April 12.
-However, there is speculation that like party patriarch LK Advani (91) and veteran leader Murli Manohar Joshi (85), she too might be axed from the BJP's poll list this time.
+However, there is speculation that like party patriarch L K Advani (91) and veteran leader Murli Manohar Joshi (85), she too might be axed from the BJP's poll list this time.

 There is also talk that local MLA and Indore mayor Malini Gaud might be given the party's ticket in place of Mahajan.